Nokia 8 Pro, Nokia 10: Everything You Need To Know

 With this, it is clear that Nokia’s patent is about having five lenses and not sensors.
 If we’re talking about sensors, the smartphone can have one or two.
 If Nokia can really pull it off, this makes the gap between traditional hand-held cameras and smartphones a lot closer.

-Watch out for the latest update on the Nokia MWC 2018 press conference this coming Sunday.
+Watch out for the latest update on the Nokia MWC 2018 press conference on February 25.